jenkinsci/opentelemetry-plugin/README.md

 TODO Describe what your plugin does here

+## Features

+### Distributed traces of the job executions

+Enables

+ * Understand where time is spent, including time spent waiting to schedule the job (build queue)
+   * Long span "Phase : Start" --> job waiting to be allocated a build agent
+ * Detect increasing time spent in steps like
+   * Invocations of external systems (git checkout...)

+Leverage

+* Automated anomaly detection on spans and traces detecting drifts on duration of steps

+ * host details of the build agent on which steps are executed

+### Ideas

+* Collect labels of build agents
+* Expose traceparent to shell calls
+* Detect outages caused by upgrades.
+Report on the version of the plugin of each plugin being used as a step

+### Metrics on Jenkins health indicators

+ci.pipeline.run.active
+ci.pipeline.run.launched
+ci.pipeline.run.started
+ci.pipeline.run.completed
+ci.pipeline.run.aborted
+jenkins.queue.waiting
+jenkins.queue.blocked
+jenkins.queue.buildable
+jenkins.queue.left
+jenkins.queue.time_spent_millis

 ## Getting started

 TODO Tell users how to configure your plugin here, include screenshots, pipeline examples and